Zofloya: Critical reception

 Zofloya was considered pornographic by contemporary critics.
-The July 1806 issue of Monthly Literary Recreations said that Zofloya was "a romance so void of merit, so destitute of delicacy, displaying such depravity of morals, as the present."
-Despite such criticisms, the novel sold well and was translated into French and German.
-According to Carol Margaret Davison, Zofloya "received little scholarly attention" although it has gained consideration in the past two decades for its gender dynamics.
+The Monthly Literary Recreations wrote: "Indeed we may safely affirm, that there has seldom appeared a romance so void of merit, so destitute of delicacy, displaying such disgusting depravity of morals, as the present."
+In conclusion the review wrote "we never read a more odious and indecent performance than the present; and would advise Rosa Matilda to keep to the humble walks of versifying for the newspapers, and to leave the profession of romance writing to females who possess more delicacy of mind, more facility of style and purity of sentiments, than she, in the present work, has exhibited."

 Dacre was accused of "murdering the English language" due to her tendency of "applying extravagant language to common things".

 Other critics even attacked Dacre's state of mind.
-The Literary Journal declared that "it evidently appears that our fair authoress must have been strongly attacked by the disease when she wrote these volumes and treated by the Devil, English, and common sense so scurvily".
+The Literary Journal wrote: "That our fair authoress is afflicted with the dismal malady of maggots in the brain is, alas, but too apparent, from the whole of her production," and in conclusion notes that "it evidently appears that our fair authoress must have been strongly attacked by the disease when she wrote these volumes and treated the devil, English, and common sense so scurvily."

 Critics assert that the novel intends to lay "a variety of crimes to the charge of the devil" which they assert arise not from the devil, but rather from Dacre's "sickened mind".

 The sexual content of the novel was discussed further because of Dacre's gender, and the shock of the content escaping from a female pen.
 The Annual Review wrote, "There is a voluptuousness of language and allusion which we should have hoped, that the delicacy of the female pen would have refused to trace."

 Some literary critics were in favour of Dacre's characterisation of women.
 The Passions wrote: "Cast in a different mould than those of her precursors, her heroines do not exhibit any elegance or artificiality of diction, nor coy daintiness of mien, nor any inveterate ingenuousness of character…Miss Dacre's women are not one-dimensional beings concerned with propriety or taste.
 They think, feel and reason."

 Some literary critics suggest that Zofloya is not a text which provides readers with any type of moral substance.
 Literary Journal Monthly wrote, "Zofloya has no pretension to rank as a moral work.
 As a work of imagination or entertainment it will be read with some interest from the immediate incidents and the manner in which they are treated.
 Its merits as a whole or entire composition are very slender."

+Despite such criticisms, the novel sold well and was translated into French and German.
+According to Carol Margaret Davison, Zofloya "received little scholarly attention" although it has gained consideration in the past two decades for its gender dynamics.